Platonic Transformers: A Solid Choice For Equivariance: The Platonic Transformer

-This group convolution is a principled \emph{weight-sharing scheme} that preserves the computation graph of a standard linear layer.
-While Eq.~\ref{eq:gconv} is written as a sum, it is equivalent to a single matrix-vector multiplication with a large, structured weight matrix.
-This matrix is constructed by sampling a much smaller learnable kernel, $\mathbf{W}_{\text{group}}$, which reduces the parameter count from the $(|\gG| \cdot C') \times (|\gG| \cdot C)$ of an unconstrained layer to just $|\gG| \cdot C' \cdot C$---a reduction by a factor of $|\gG|$.
+While the group convolution formulation makes the geometric inductive bias explicit, the matrix-vector viewpoint clarifies that this is in essence a principled \emph{weight-sharing scheme} that preserves the computation graph of a standard linear layer \rednote{ from $|\gG| \cdot C$ to $|\gG| \cdot C'$ channels} (we're still doing matrix-vector multiplication).
+A favorable side-effect, however, is that this structure reduces the parameter count from the $(|\gG| \cdot C') \times (|\gG| \cdot C)$ of an unconstrained layer to just $|\gG| \cdot C' \cdot C$---a reduction by a factor of $|\gG|$.

-Crucially, by choosing the number of channels $C$ such that the effective feature dimension $C \times |\gG|$ is held constant, the overall matrix dimensions are identical regardless of the group size.
-The trivial group $\gG=\{e\}$ illustrates the base case, where the operation collapses to a standard linear layer with a weight matrix $\mathbf{W}_{\text{group}}(e)$ of size $C' \times C$.
+Crucially, by choosing the number of channels $C$ such that the effective feature dimension $C \cdot |\gG|$ is held constant, the overall matrix dimensions are identical regardless of the group size.
+The trivial group $\gG=\{\mathbf{e}\}$ illustrates the base case, where the operation collapses to a standard linear layer with a weight matrix $\mathbf{W}_{\text{group}}(\mathbf{e})$ of size $C' \times C$.
 The geometric inductive bias is therefore not introduced by adding new, complex modules, but by imposing a structure on the weights of existing ones.\footnote{This structure can even give computational benefits, by implementing the linear layers in the Fourier domain of $\gG$~\citep{bokman2025flopping}.
 In Appendix~\ref{app:fourier_implementation}, we find that at marginally higher channel counts than used in this paper, a Fourier implementation leads to greatly improved training throughput, indicating that this is a promising direction for future research.}

-With all components of the architecture now defined as equivariant operations, we can formally state the key property of the full model, proven in detail in Appendix \ref{app:equivariance_properties}.
+With all components of the architecture now defined as equivariant operations, we can formally state the key property of the full model, namely equivariance under the discrete group $\mathcal{G}\subset O(n)$.

 \begin{proposition}[End-to-End Equivariance] Our proposed Transformer architecture is an equivariant model.
 A global roto-reflection $R \in \gG$ applied to the input point cloud results in a corresponding transformation $L_R$ of the final output feature maps. \end{proposition}